Kevin20250000000/Using-Monte-Carlo-Simulation-to-Predict-VaR/README.md

 ## **Calculation Methods**
 **VaR can be calculated using several methods:**

+## Project Overview
+This project implements two classical methods—Variance-Covariance and Monte Carlo Simulation—to estimate the Value at Risk (VaR) of an investment portfolio based on historical asset returns.
+The goal is to simulate portfolio value paths and calculate risk metrics that help in market risk management.

 ### 1. Historical Simulation Method

 For a given confidence level \( \alpha \) (e.g., 95% or 99%) and a historical dataset of returns, VaR can be estimated as: